 6 Delicious Ways to Explore Japantown

 San Francisco is full of unique neighborhoods to explore.
 Japantown is tucked away in a little pocket of the City, and the somewhat odd urban design in the area can make it hard to find the best gems.
-But that’s why we’re here.
+But that’s why we’re here: the delicious food.

 Udon Mugizo (1581 Buchanan St.)

 To start your foray into noodles, try the udon at Udon Mugizo.
 It’s one of the few places in town specializing in handmade udon, as opposed to the more widely known ramen.
 Some diners opt for the really rich cream-based sauces, including one made with uni, but the pork broth is light, balanced, and just rich enough.
 The generous portions are also a plus.
 It’s an ideal spot for a fast meal before catching a movie at the Kabuki Sundance Cinemas.